 Tips: the best points of view to photograph the Château de Vitré

-- From the castle square: to be impressed by his greatness
+- Since the castle square : to be impressed by his greatness

-- From the train station footbridge : to enjoy a view encompassing the castle and the roofs of the historic center
+- Since the station footbridge : to enjoy a view encompassing the castle and the roofs of the historic center

-- From the Pré des Lavandières : for a unique low angle view of the castle, the Madeleine tower and the Montafilant tower
+- Since the Lavandières' meadow : for a unique low angle view of the castle, the Madeleine tower and the Montafilant tower

-Also to do: prolong the pleasure by having a drink on the castle square or in the surrounding streets.
+Also to do: prolong the pleasure having a drink on the castle square or in the surrounding streets in the historic center.